Sonoma County, California: 2000

-Metropolitan Statistical Area
+Metropolitan statistical area

-The United States Office of Management and Budget has designated Sonoma County as the Santa Rosa-Petaluma, CA Metropolitan Statistical Area.
-The United States Census Bureau ranked the Santa Rosa-Petaluma, CA Metropolitan Statistical Area as the 105th most populous metropolitan statistical area of the United States as of July 1, 2012.
+The United States Office of Management and Budget has designated Sonoma County as the Santa Rosa-Petaluma, CA metropolitan statistical area.
+The United States Census Bureau ranked the Santa Rosa-Petaluma, CA metropolitan statistical area as the 105th most populous metropolitan statistical area of the United States as of July 1, 2012.

-The Office of Management and Budget has further designated the Santa Rosa-Petaluma, CA Metropolitan Statistical Area as a component of the more extensive San Jose-San Francisco-Oakland, CA Combined Statistical Area, the 5th most populous combined statistical area and primary statistical area of the United States as of July 1, 2012.
+The Office of Management and Budget has further designated the Santa Rosa-Petaluma, CA metropolitan statistical area as a component of the more extensive San Francisco Bay Area, the 5th most populous combined statistical area and primary statistical area of the United States as of July 1, 2012.

 Government

 Sonoma County's governing board and legislative body is the five-member Sonoma County Board of Supervisors.
-Supervisors are elected by district at the Consolidated Primary Election, and serve for four years.
-The Supervisors also sit as directors of several local jurisdictions, such as Sonoma Water, and the Agricultural Preservation & Open Space District.
+Supervisors are elected by district at the consolidated primary election, and serve for four years.
+The supervisors also sit as directors of several local jurisdictions, such as Sonoma Water, and the Agricultural Preservation & Open Space District.

-The current supervisors (as of January 2021) are:
+The current supervisors (as of January 2025) are: